ovhlabs/knowledge-base/en/_posts/2014-05-15-how-to-install-an-orchestration-tool-juju.markdown

 # Juju configuration with Openstack credentials:

 Now you need to tell Juju how to launch instances on your RunAbove account using the OpenStack API.
 To do so, retrieve your OpenStack credentials.
-They can be found in RunAbove expert manager under the "__Access & Security__"/"__API Access__" tab, download the RC file.
+They can be found in OpenStack Horizon under "__Access & Security__"/"__API Access__" tab, download the RC file.

 ![](https://community.runabove.com/public/files/7eZ83Lg6GnPPP0ccKIUM.png)